CodyCline/codycline/content/blog/google-foobar-challenge/index.md

 ## Braille Translation

 The first challenge involves you translating plain text into braille.
 However, this braille is a little different, the bumps of braille are represented as ones and blank space is represented as zeroes.
+You also need to handle the edge case of capital letters by adding `000001` in front of the letter.

+This implementation uses a dictionary which maps the alphabet to their binary format.
+Next, it loops through a given string, such as `balloon` checks if each character is uppercase

 ```python
 alphabet = {